One of my favorite signs says:

 “Then let thistles grow instead of wheat, and weeds instead of barley.”
 The words of Job are ended.”

 Job was also a very human man.
-That should give all of us a lot of hope since God spoke very highly of Job.
+That should give all of us a lot of hope since God spoke very highly of Job and loved him in spite of his justifications about why he was righteous.

 He spent a lot of time comparing himself to others.